 This work is important to ensure the future success of CPIH, and to help establish it as the leading measure of consumer price inflation in the UK.
-It is intended that CPIH should become the headline measure once it has been awarded National Statistic status.
-It is hoped that this should be in the first half of 2017, following a period of monitoring and engagement.
 We welcome feedback on the development of CPIH from users, who can get in touch with us through the following channels:

 Email: firstname.lastname@example.org Address: Christopher Payne, Prices Division, Office for National Statistics, Cardiff Road, Newport, NP10 8XG.Back to table of contents